Finding Boxes for Your Move - Moving Box

 A good source of boxes is retail stores, so they should be your first port of call.
 Often boxes are just discarded when they have been emptied and sometimes business owners have to pay to take them away, so it could be a good option for both of you.
 You could also try asking drinking establishments as these have a steady supply of deliveries and empty cardboard boxes.
+For example, a liquor store would be best, as they always receive more boxes than they could possibly need or use,

 When considering retail stores, get creative.
 For instance, fast food restaurants have food carton/boxes of varying sizes, and any retailer who has regular deliveries might be able to help you.